top of page

 Daisy Chain

-The English daisy (Bellis perennis) is also known as bruisewort or woundwort.
+Today celebrates the common daisy (Bellis perennis), also known as the lawn daisy, or English daisy, bruisewort or woundwort.
 In ancient Rome, surgeons accompanied Roman legions into battle with sacks full of daisies from which their juice would be extracted to bind sword wounds and spear cuts.
 The word bellum, Latin for "war", may be the origin of this plant's scientific name.

 Chrysanthemum leucanthemum, the "American" Daisy (though introduced from Europe), is commonly known as the ox-eye daisy, dog daisy or moon daisy.
 The large flowers are about 2 inches in diameter and appear all summer at the end of a single stalk shooting up to two feet from the basal rosette.